- Application Process

 A student can only be enrolled, seeking one graduate degree at a time.
 If a student wishes to pursue more than one master's degree at Sam Houston State University, he or she must complete one degree before beginning another.
 A student may seek a second master’s degree at Sam Houston State University, provided that the field of study differs from the field of study for the first master’s degree.

-Upon the written recommendation of the appropriate departmental chair(s) and academic dean, the following maximum number of credit hours may be applied to the second master’s degree:
+Upon the written recommendation of the appropriate departmental/school chair(s) and academic dean, the following maximum number of credit hours may be applied to the second master’s degree:

 The personal standards of conduct expected of students who enroll at Sam Houston State University are provided in the Student Guidelines.
 Additional standards for professional behavior are expected and assessed in some graduate programs.
 The University reserves the right to refuse acceptance to prospective or former students who have criminal records, including conviction of a felony, offenses involving moral turpitude, or other serious offenses.